Home Sleep Testing

 Getting Started With Your Home Sleep Test

-We invite you to watch the videos proposed by our supplier, in order to better understand the principle of this test and to be able to install it properly.
+We invite you to watch the videos about the Alice PDx and NightOne, in order to better understand the way these home sleep test devices work and how to use them properly.

-A home sleep test is a take home device the size of a cellphone which patients sleep with at night in their own bed.
+A home sleep test is an outpatient (at-home) device the size of a cellphone which patients sleep with at night in their own bed.
 The device collects data which is used by Dorma’s sleep specialists to analyze your sleep.

 Respiratory polygraphy test: what to do after the sleep test?